dracoooooo/C4/README.md

 # Supplementary Material for "Complete and Efficient Checking of Transactional Causal Consistency in Databases"

-This repository contains the artifact for C4 and accompanying technical report.
+This repository contains the artifact for C4 and the accompanying technical report.

 ## Repository Organization